CenturyHSTech/MySchedule/README.md

 2. Follow teacher instructions on creating your web page.
 3. Be sure to name your file in the title tag as well as in the body with an `h1` tag.
 4. Read the [list of required elements](#required-elements) to make sure you meet minimum requirements.
-4. Create an html table using the `table` tag.
-5. Make sure each section has a section title using the `h2` element.
+5. You will create two tables each with a heading labeling it (A Day and B Day) using the `h2` tag.
-7. **In the *About Me* section...**
-    * add at least 3 paragraphs using the `p` tag.
-    * Add some text formatting.
-    * Optionally, you may wish to work a link or two into your paragraphs (just know that you do need at least 2 links).
-8.  **In the *My Favorites* section...**
-    * Add an introductory paragraph about your favorites.
-    * Add one or more lists (bullet or numbered).
-    * For each list, include at least 3 list items (`li`)
-9. You may leave the ***My Schedule*** empty for now, but just know that you will be adding a table.
+6. Add a table under head heading (`table`)
+7. Be sure to label the top row of cells using the `th` tag.
+8. Be sure to add the following column headers:
+    * Period
+    * Class
+    * Teacher
+    * Room number
+9. Add a row for each period of the day.
+10. Include a row for lunch that spans across all the columns.

 *NOTE: as you are codign your page, be sure to check your page for errors using the [W3C File Upload Validator](https://validator.w3.org/#validate_by_upload)*